-I have a ’72 Chevelle and I am planning for either a 700R4 or maybe a 4L60E.
+I have an early 70s Chevelle and I am planning for either a 700R4 or maybe a 4L60E.
 The car right now has a mild big-block 454 and I’m looking to put together a nice running street and highway car.
 I don’t drag race this car but I do want to be able to cruise down the freeway at a decent speed—somewhere around 2,200 rpm.
 Is there a way to figure out what gear I should run?
 Right now, the car has a 3.08:1 rear gear but I’m guessing that won’t work well when the trans shifts into overdrive.
 Thanks.

 Jeff Smith: We can certainly help you with this.
 It sounds like you have a great combination, and with a little bit of simple math, we can offer several options.
 There are multiple variables to deal with, and while you didn’t tell us how fast you intend to cruise, or the height of the rear tires (which affects gear ratio), we can still get pretty close based on some estimates.
 So let’s get started.